acelinkio/argocd-homelab/docs/setup.md

   - Follow https://docs.goauthentik.io/integrations/sources/google/ for generating OAuth credentials.
 Save clientid into key named `federation_google_client_id` and clientsecret into key named `federation_google_client_secret`

 ### Other Secrets

-#### String Replacement
-**WIP TO REMOVE**
-- In the homelab vault, create secret named `stringreplacesecret`
-- Save your domain mydomain.com into a key named `domain`.
-- Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.

 #### Authentik
 - In the homelab vault, create secret named `authentik`